geobeau/rustedPost/PERFORMANCE.md

 # Ingestion

 Ingestion takes 1s per 100 000 records.

+## Serialization

-Right now the serialisation is done with JSON which is not the most efficient, doing it with a binary format would yield better result.
+Right now the serialisation is done with
+JSON which is not the most efficient, doing it with a binary format would yield better result.
 However, serialisation takes only ~20% of cpu usage and JSON has the benefit of being human readable and writable so it's good enough for now.

+## Datastructures & copy

+First optimisation is to use https://github.com/rust-lang/hashbrown instead of the std hashmap.
+The main benefit for ingestion seems to the faster hash function, it helps reducing ingestion time by ~10% (from 18s to 16s) without downsides.

+Second optimisation is avoid copying data.
+A record is stored as a RC record in the heap and we just move the reference around.